cybercongress/cybercongress/site/content/post/game-of-links.md

 The rewards calculate as the ratio of validator's precommits and the sum of all precommits multiplied by max CYBs allocated for lifetime discipline.

-## Amount of delegated to each validator
+## Delegation

+Amount of delegated to each validator.
 The purpose of this discipline is to spread the information about the gift.
 Logic is the following - the more you spread, the more is delegated to you.
 But of course it is not enough.
 You also need earn your validators reputation with efficient infrastructure and constant lifetime.
 This works as a promotion of their services to the early community.
 We'll allocate up to 5 TCYB, proportionally to the staked tokens on validators on the last block of the Game.
 If 300,000 ATOMs have been donated, every validator will get:

 <p align="center"><img src="ac99c54d5d13c7cc61514088045eca48.svg?invert_in_darkmode&sanitize=true" align=middle width=310.95714705pt height=36.2778141pt/></p>